 Net Price: $12,163

-Founded on 320 beautiful acres in Honolulu, the University of Hawaii at Manoa attracts students from around the world.
+Located on 320 beautiful acres in Honolulu, the University of Hawaii at Manoa attracts students from around the world.
 One of the programs UH Manoa offers is a 15-credit graduate level certificate in disability and diversity studies (DDS).
-The DDS certificate can be received in tandem with master’s, doctoral, or post-doctoral degree tracks.
-Most of this college’s students who seek out disability studies programs are in education; psychology; sociology; public health; social work; and similar fields where one works often with disabled persons.
-Over the course of the average school year, UH Manoa offers over $170 million in financial aid packages.
+The DDS certificate can be earned in tandem with master’s, doctoral, or post-doctoral degree tracks.
+Most of this college’s students who seek out disability studies programs are in:

 #12 – Shippensburg University